ConGeo: Robust Cross-view Geo-localization across Ground View Variations: Results

 \subsection{Robustness across Other Ground View Variations}

-\textbf{Robustness across Locations.} In cross-view geo-localization, the VIGOR dataset is particularly challenging, because the two views are not center-aligned.
+\textbf{Robustness across Locations} (Table~\ref{tab:cross}).
+In cross-view geo-localization, the VIGOR dataset is particularly challenging, because the two views are not center-aligned.
 In particular, VIGOR's cross-area subset is regarded as a standard benchmark to test the model's robustness to data across different locations, since training and test images are taken from different areas~\cite{vigor_cvpr_2021, xia2022visual, sample4geo_2023_iccv}.
 As shown in Table~\ref{tab:cross}, ConGeo outperforms the baselines on both the cross-area and same-area subsets.
 Note that we report the performance of a single model for all FoVs, for ConGeo and Sample4Geo (grey background).
 The results indicate that ConGeo consistently improves the model's robustness on cross-area data.

-\textbf{Robustness to Street Images.} Street images in University-1652 are typical examples of real-world limited FoV images.
+\textbf{Robustness to Street Images} (Table~\ref{tab:uni}).
+Street images in University-1652 are typical examples of real-world limited FoV images.
 The St2S and S2St settings pose significant challenges as the limited FoV images can be captured from diverse locations with unknown orientations.
-Differently from the experiments considering North-aligned panoramas, here we randomly sample two street view images from one location as the inputs to conduct single-modal contrastive loss.
+Different from the experiments considering North-aligned panoramas, here we randomly sample two street view images from one location as the inputs to conduct single-view contrastive loss.
 Detailed descriptions can be found in the supplementary materials.
 Results in Table~\ref{tab:uni} show that the performance on both settings is improved.

-\textbf{Robustness to Unseen Ground View Variations.} In real-world scenarios, the variations of the ground view image are more diverse than orientation and FoV variations.
+\textbf{Robustness to Unseen Ground View Variations} (Table~\ref{tab:unseen}).
+In real-world scenarios, the variations of the ground view image are more diverse than orientation and FoV variations.
 In Table~\ref{tab:unseen}, we evaluate the model across four unseen ground view variations on the CVUSA dataset: Random FoVs, Random Zooming, Gaussian Noise, and Motion Blur.
 The ConGeo-augmented model exhibits comparable performance to the model with data augmentation on Random FoVs test, while demonstrating significant advantages over the two baselines when tested on other unseen ground view variations.
-As expected, task-oriented data augmentation shows unsatisfactory robustness over unseen variations, further verifying the effectiveness and generalizability of ConGeo by learning robust features from ground view variants.
+According to Table~\ref{tab:aug} and~\ref{tab:unseen}, the improvements that task-oriented data augmentation brings are \textit{not transferable nor generalizable}, on the contrary, ConGeo represents a way of unleashing the potential of data augmentation by enforcing the learning of invariances.